College ice hockey: Division I

-NCAA Division I has 59 ice hockey teams in the 2021–22 season, two fewer than in 2020–21.
-Of these schools, 19 are Division II or III athletic programs that "play up" to Division I in hockey, and 16 of the full Division I members are in the Football Bowl Subdivision.
+NCAA Division I has 64 ice hockey teams in the 2024–25 season.
+Of these schools, 20 are Division II or III athletic programs that "play up" to Division I in hockey, and 16 of the full Division I members are in the Football Bowl Subdivision.
 Seven of the FBS schools compete in the Big Ten Conference; six are full conference members and the seventh is a single-sport member.

 The NCAA Division I Championship is a 16-team, single-elimination tournament, divided into four, 4-team regional tournaments.
 The winner of each regional advances to the Frozen Four to compete for the national championship.
 For many years, 5 teams earned automatic bids through winning conference tournament championships, while 11 earned at-large berths through a selection committee.
 With the addition of the Big Ten hockey conference for the 2013–14 season, the tournament now features 6 automatic qualifiers, and 10 at-large bids.
 The ranking system that is used to determine the at-large teams is known as the Pairwise Rankings, which uses a number of ranking factors to create a scoring system for all NCAA Division I teams.

-In 2020–21, 61 schools were initially set to compete in Division I, with 59 of them organized into six conferences, plus two teams (Arizona State and LIU) playing as independent programs initially with no conference affiliation.
-However, these two programs later entered into scheduling alliances with the Big Ten Conference and Atlantic Hockey, respectively, due to the effects of the COVID-19 pandemic.
-Additionally, several of the other 59 conference-aligned schools, most notably all six Ivy League members that field varsity men's teams, chose not to compete in that season, also due to COVID-19 concerns.
+In 2023–24, one school played its first season of Division I hockey, while another resumed D-I play after a two-season hiatus.
+Augustana University, a Division II school in South Dakota (and not to be confused with Augustana College, a Division III school in Illinois), is launching a new varsity program as the newest member of the Central Collegiate Hockey Association.
+Robert Morris, which had suspended its men's and women's hockey programs after the 2020–21 season due to COVID-19 impacts, reinstated both teams for 2023–24, with the men returning to their previous home of Atlantic Hockey.

-As of the most recent 2021–22 season, the conferences are:
+As of the upcoming 2024–25 season, the conferences are: